A posteriori superlinear convergence bounds for block conjugate gradient: A posteriori models for block CG

-Lemma \ref{lem:block_poly_2} shows that the block residual can be expressed as the trace of a sum of $s\times s$ matrices with the matrix polynomial decoupled on each eigenvalue, and the weights $w_i w^T_i$ with $i=1,\ldots,n$ are $s\times s$ matrices of rank-one, and symmetric, positive semi-definitive.
+Lemma \ref{lem:block_poly_2} shows that the block residual can be expressed as the trace of a sum of $s\times s$ matrices with the matrix polynomial evaluated on each eigenvalue, and the weights $w_i w^T_i$ with $i=1,\ldots,n$ are $s\times s$ symmetric positive semidefinite matrices of rank-one.
 Note that for $s=1$, Lemma \ref{lem:block_poly_2} reduces to the CG case.
-The decoupling of the eigenvalues and the elimination of the operator `$\circ$' simplify the development of a superlinear bound in the block case.
+Evaluating the polynomial on each of the eigenvalues and the elimination of the operator `$\circ$' simplify the development of a superlinear bound in the block case.

+As stated in the previous section, $k_1$ denotes the number of eigenvalues taken in the lowest part and $k_2$ the number of eigenvalues taken in the upper part of the spectrum to perform our analysis.

-For the sake of simplicity, we state the following theorem for the superlinear bound to the case of $k_1=1$ and $k_2=0$.
+For the sake of simplicity, we begin by stating and proving the following theorem for the superlinear bound in the case of $k_1=1$ and $k_2=0$.
 That is, we consider the eigenpairs corresponding to the lowest part of the spectrum $(\lambda_1,v_1)$ and its corresponding lowest Ritz value at the iteration $m$ denoted $\theta^{(m)}_1$.
+Let $\bar{\bf R}_0$ be the block residual where the eigenvector $v_1$ has been deflated, and $\bar{\bf R}_j$ is the residual of the block CG process (comparison process) starting with $\bar{\bf R}_0$.
+We show a bound of the form $\| {\bf R}_{m+j} \|_{A^{-1}} \leq \alpha_m \| \bar{\bf R}_j\|_{A^{-1}}$, where the factor $\alpha_m$ depends on the spectral information, as shown below.
+In other words, we bound the norm of block residual at the $(m+j)$th iteration by the norm of the residual at the $j$th iteration of the comparison process.
+Thus, when the Ritz value approximates well the eigenvalue, the slope of the graph of the residual norm of the comparison process should mimic the slope of the residual norm we are trying to bound.

 \begin{theorem} Let ${\bf R}_{m+j}$ be the block CG residual at the $(m+j)$th iteration and $\bar{\bf R}_j$ be the residual after $j$ iterations of block CG applied to $\bar{\bf R}_0=(I-\Pi_Q){\bf R}_m$, with $\Pi_Q=v_1v_1^T$ and ${\bf R}_m=\Phi_m(A)\circ {\bf R}_0$, {\it i.e.},